Last Updated: 1 month ago

 Disability was once classified in one group with people who were prisoners and homeless in the early 1800s.
 This group was defined as people believed to be “unproductive” in the capitalist system and often excluded from society.

 The goal of capitalism was to establish social norms.
-It also provides purpose for what one can do with their life when one wakes up every day.
+It also provides purpose for what one can do with one’s life when one wakes up every day.
 Those who were believed to be disabled were people who couldn’t participate in the capitalist world.
 To be disabled means you can’t work.
 You were considered inefficient if you couldn’t work or do anything to help improve or advance society.

 Even though we continue to live in a capitalist society, some of that belief still holds true in some cultures.
 We work for money and spend money to acquire what we need and want.
 We praise people who work hard and are independent and those who are lazy and dependent.